 Fire Your Financial Advisor – The Online Course

-This was another smashing success for 2018.
-We even had a semi-successful affiliate program where other bloggers made some money by selling the course to their readers.
+This course continued to be a big success in 2019.
 This 7-8 hour course consists of videos, screencasts, handouts, quizzes, and tests that will help you develop your own financial plan that you believe in.
 Even if you decide not to “Fire Your Financial Advisor“, the first module will help you choose a good advisor and get the most out of your advisory relationship.
-You can be 100% positive you're getting good advice at a fair price.
+You can then be 100% positive you’re getting good advice at a fair price.
 Reviews were consistently excellent.
-We had a grand total of 1,237 students go through the course.
+We have had a grand total of 2,117 students go through the course.

-If you'd like to be our next student, enroll today! $499 might seem expensive, but considering the thousands of dollars that even a low-cost advisor would charge to educate you and put together a financial plan for you, it's a bargain at twice the price.
+If you’d like to be our next student, enroll ASAP! $499 might seem expensive, but considering the thousands of dollars that even a low-cost advisor would charge to educate you and put together a financial plan for you, it’s a bargain at twice the price.
 We consider this price to be the resident/military price, we just give it to everyone!
-There's also a no-questions-asked, 7 days, 100% money back guarantee on this course.
-Only 1-2% of students took us up on it.
-That's how good the course is.
+There’s also a no-questions-asked, 7 days, 100% money-back guarantee on this course.
+About 4% of students take us up on it, usually saying “I already knew this from reading the books, reading all the blog posts, and listening to all of the podcasts.”
+That’s how good the course is.

 Word of Mouth

-One of the most important things the White Coat Investor community does is share this information from one colleague to another in hospitals, clinics, schools, and residency programs.
-Attendings share with residents, who share with interns, who share with students, who in turn share with attendings.
-I hear about more and more of you all the time who are starting Finance Interest Groups at your schools and even trying to put a finance curriculum into place.
-Others give lectures to trainees and colleagues once or twice a year.
-Every little bit counts and perhaps within a few more years doctors will no longer be viewed as marks, whales, and suckers by the financial services industry.
+Every little bit of shared financial knowledge counts and perhaps within a few more years doctors will no longer be viewed as marks, whales, and suckers by the financial services industry.
 You have been and will continue to be a huge part of our growth simply by sharing something that has impacted your life in a meaningful way with others that you care about.
 Thank you!

 Mission # 2 Feed My Entrepreneurial Spirit